globalbiodata/inventory_2022/src/README.md

 ## Processing Manually Reviewed Inventory

-Once the flagged inventory has been manually reviewed, the determinations made during review are executed (*e.g.* removing certain rows, merging duplicates) by `process_manual_review.py`.
+Once the flagged inventory has been manually reviewed according to the instructions on Zenodo ([doi: 10.5281/zenodo.7768363](https://doi.org/10.5281/zenodo.7768363)), the determinations made during review are executed (*e.g.* removing certain rows, merging duplicates) by `process_manual_review.py`.

 There are quite a few validations to ensure that the manual review process was conducted in a way that it can be properly processed.
 If there any errors are discovered during this evaluation, an error message with the ID values of bad rows will be given, as well as a description of the problem(s).